Jenovas/jenovas.github.io/about.markdown

           <div class="card-content">
             <p>My fascination with technology began at an early age when I discovered I could create things that others could interact with.
 This led me down the path of software development, where I've spent more than a decade focused primarily on mobile applications.</p>
             <p>Having lived in both the United States and Poland, I bring a unique cultural perspective to my work.
 This background has helped me develop software with global appeal and understand the needs of diverse user bases.</p>
-            <p>Today, I focus on creating solutions in the financial technology sector, but I'm always exploring new technologies and approaches that can push the boundaries of what's possible in mobile development.</p>
+            <p>Today, I serve as a Software Engineering Manager at Pulsate, where I blend hands-on technical leadership with team management.
+I lead a team of 5 engineers while maintaining technical contributions, focusing on creating solutions in the financial technology sector.
+I'm passionate about leveraging AI tools and modern technologies to increase productivity and drive innovation, all while mentoring and developing the skills of my team members.</p>
           </div>
         </div>
       </div>